Hengle/PrefabPainter/Assets/Yapp/Doc/readme.txt

 + limit rotation
 + consider prefab dimensions during distribution, align them next to each other
 + random distance during distribution
-+ wizard to create prefabpainter gameobject and the group container
 + check if playmode is affected, maybe disable component when Application.isPlaying()
 + prefabmodule: serializedproperty in list